Napier-Project-2024/Codebase/Hexasense_Hardware/README.md

 ### ADC Pi - Measurement System

-The ADC Pi board is comprised of two MCP3424 ADC ICs and an bi-directional I2C Logic Level converter which converts the Raspberry Pi's 5 volt logic level to a 3.3 volt logic level suitbale for the MCP3424 ADCs.
+The ADC Pi board is comprised of two MCP3424 ADC ICs and an bi-directional I2C Logic Level converter circuit which converts the Raspberry Pi's 3.3 volt logic level to a 5 volt logic level suitbale for the MCP3424 ADCs.
 The ADCs can be queried by the Rapserry Pi over the I2C buss and will return the voltage value present at each of it's sense pins.

 For detailed documentation of the ADC Pi add-on board, please see the [AB Electronics](https://www.abelectronics.co.uk/) website for the [ADC Pi product.](https://www.abelectronics.co.uk/p/69/adc-pi)